Manage & Sell NBA Tickets Like A Pro in 2022

 Guidelines for Season Ticket Holders

-List Season Tickets on the day of NBA Schedule
+List Season Tickets on “Release Day” of the NBA Schedule

 Following this advice will help you maximize the price you can get for your tickets.

 List your tickets as far out from the event as possible.
 On schedule release, there will be significantly higher buyer volume which will allow for higher season ticket pricing.
 There will be plenty of die-hard fans or planners who want the certainty of having the tickets in hand, particularly for the hottest games of the year.